nf-core/circrna/docs/usage.md

   --phenotype 'phenotype.txt'
 ```

-This will launch the pipeline and perform all 3 analysis modules: `circrna_discovery`, `mirna_prediction` and `differential_expression`.

-Input data `samples.csv` & `phenotype.txt` are described in detail in the [input specifications documentation](https://nf-co.re/circrna/dev/usage#input-specifications).

-Profile configurations are described in the [profile documentation](https://nf-co.re/circrna/dev/usage#profile).
+Where input files are specified via the command line and analysis-specific parameters are passed to the workflow via configuration profiles, further described in the profile [documentation](https://nf-co.re/circrna/dev/usage#profile).

 ### Updating the pipeline